China denies forced labour accusations after plea found in Christmas card

-BEIJING, Dec 23 (Reuters) - China denied accusations of forced labour at a Shanghai prison on Monday, a day after media reports that a young girl had found a message in a Christmas card saying it had been packed by inmates.
+BEIJING/LONDON, Dec 23 (Reuters) - China dismissed accusations of forced labour at a Shanghai prison on Monday, a day after media reports that a message had been found in a Christmas card saying it had been packed by inmates.

-China's Foreign Ministry spokesman Geng Shuang told a press briefing: "I can responsibly say, according to the relevant organs, Shanghai's Qingpu prison does not have this issue of foreign prisoners being forced to work."
+China's Foreign Ministry spokesman Geng Shuang told a press briefing on Monday: "I can responsibly say, according to the relevant organs, Shanghai's Qingpu prison does not have this issue of foreign prisoners being forced to work."

-He dismissed the whole story as "a farce created by Mr. Humphrey".
-Humphrey did not immediately respond to requests for comment on the ministry's statement.
+Geng Shuang dismissed the whole story as "a farce created by Mr. Humphrey" - an accusation dismissed by Humphrey.

+"I never had any possible way to fabricate anything at all in this incident and this story," Humphrey told Reuters.
+"This message from prisoners in China came in a Christmas card purchased by a family who I've never met, never known until that moment in time," he added.

+Humphrey said the message fitted "with everything I know, and I have spoken with ex-prisoners who were released this year and who confirmed that that prison unit was making packaging for Tesco Christmas cards."

 Humphrey spent 23 months in prison on charges of illegally obtaining private records of Chinese citizens and selling the information to clients including drugmaker GlaxoSmithKline.